 • Dispose of human waste properly (away from water and in a 6” or deeper hole).

 The level of strictness these rules are enforced are based on two variables: Time of the year and popularity of the destination.
 Most authority figures will enforce these rules with education, but fines court appearances are an option.
 The most common violation of these rules are duration, and the consequence is you will be asked to move.
 Depending on the infraction fines can range from $5-$300 & a mandatory court appearance.
 Violating rules in a fee campground usually don’t come with tickets or court dates.
-More common approach is you will be asked to leave.
+A more common approach is you will be asked to leave.

 ONE NIGHT STANDS

 One night stand camping is what I like to call Stealth Camping or Ninja Camping.
 I usually get in this mode when traveling solo from one destination to the next.
-On all my solo travels since 1998 I have never paid for a hotel room, and have travelled over a million miles.
+On all my solo travels since 1998 I have never paid for a hotel room, and have traveled over a million miles.
 When I am Ninja Camping anything is fair game whether it is legal or illegal.
 My favorite spots are found along a dirt road.
 Along the edge of a river.
-There is always a road the locals have made into the woods to some exotic place, it can’t be found on any map or any guide book.
+There is always a road the locals have made into the woods to some exotic place, it can’t be found on any map or any guidebook.

 FAVORITE ONE NIGHT STANDS

 - BOAT RAMPS